AlexFreik/pranic-diet-blog/clbeam1do000008lcee1ced4z.md

 ### Spices

-*   1 tbsp spices mix
+*   1 tbsp spices mix (Sambhar Masala or Provencal herbs or what you have)

 *   salt to taste

-For spices, you can use either of this

-*   Oregano, black pepper, smoked paprika, basil
+If you don't have Sambhar Masala you can use oregano, black pepper, smoked paprika, basil or a ready-made potato mixture.

-*   Sambar Masala

-*   Provencal herbs

-*   or ready-made potato mixture

 ## Steps